 The heat exchanger transfers heat without transferring the gas which carries it.
 If you have a cracked heat exchanger, it can cause a gas leak into the home.

 The flue serves as a vent pipe.
 Exhaust gas created during combustion moves through flue pipes from the furnace to the outside.
 Your flue pipe needs be properly supported, and also kept away from any flammable materials.

 Your condenser unit changes refrigerant from its liquid state by cooling it, then expelling the latent heat into the surrounding area.

 If the coils on your outdoor condenser unit get dirty or clogged, it restricts air flow and hurts energy efficiency.
 Make sure all plants or other obstructions are kept at least one foot back from the condenser unit.
 You can clean the surface periodically using a brush or a vacuum cleaner.

 The pad for your condenser unit needs to be level – or within 10 degrees of level.
 When it is not, the effectiveness of lubrication in the tubing is weakened, and there is increased stress on refrigerant lines.

 Believe it or not, a common HVAC problem found during home inspections involves actual missing parts.
 If a home for sale is vacant, it may be a target for theft because several components inside HVAC equipment can be scrapped for cash.

-Whether you’re selling, buying, or staying put, it’s always a good idea to have your furnace and air conditioner inspected by a licensed technician at least once a year.
+Whether you’re selling, buying, or staying put, it’s always a good idea to have your and air conditioner inspected by a licensed HVAC technician at least once a year.